 In late 2017, the Federal Government announced major reforms to the administration and oversight of charities operating overseas.

-This included the introduction of the External Conduct Standards, which are likely to come into effect in July 2019.
+This included the introduction of the External Conduct Standards, which came into effect on 23 July 2019.

 The External Conduct Standards will guide the governance of charities' work overseas.
 These standards will cover a range of activities – including sending funds overseas from Australia – and are intended to provide a minimum level of assurance that charities meet appropriate standards of governance and behaviour when operating outside Australia.